slowernews/hamster-system/README.md

 - workflow management is loosely inspired on [Todo.txt](https://github.com/ginatrapani/todo.txt-cli/wiki/The-Todo.txt-Format) and [Secret Weapon](http://www.thesecretweapon.org/media/Manifesto/The-Secret-Weapon-Manifesto.pdf) but using only plain text files edited with any text editor and a paper notebook.
 Files's structure (check also [how does it look](#how-does-it-look)):

-        References (folder to store all non-actionable notes)
-        	// TXT files on a cloud synced folder
+        References (TXT files on a cloud synced folder)

-        Tasks (folder to store all actionable notes)
-            // on a paper notebook
+        Tasks (on a paper notebook)
             0-next (tasks to be done ASAP)
+            1-soon (tasks in the queue to get done)

-            // TXT files on a cloud synced folder 1-soon (tasks in the queue to get done) 2-calendar (tasks with a precise/deadline date or with a trigger/fuzzy date to get done) 3-someday (tasks to get done someday)
+            // TXT files on a cloud synced folder 2-calendar (tasks with a precise/deadline date or with a trigger/fuzzy date to get done) 3-someday (tasks to get done someday)